|

 author Joy Connolly's book: "I Married a Family."

-change significantly-unplea-sant traits "somehow" after you re/marry
+change significantly-unpleasant traits "somehow" after you re/marry

 and/or cohabit.
+(Me / You)

-They probably won’t, no matter how loving, pa-tient, pious, and
+no matter how loving, patient, pious, and

 reasonable you are.
 If they’re not going to change, do you still want you

-and any depen-dent kids to commit "’til death us do part"?
+and any dependent kids to commit "’til death us do part"?

-minor kids.
 Examples: firings or new jobs; changing homes, schools, or

 churches; separations and/or